Shock in Pediatrics Medication

 Class Summary

-Phosphodiesterase inhibitors may be used together with catecholamines to further increase myocardial contractility while reducing systemic vascular resistance and afterload.
-They are often a useful adjunct after heart surgery in patients who have myocardial impairment.
-They may also be useful in improving perfusion in patients who remain in compensated shock with poor peripheral perfusion but a normal central blood pressure and adequate intravascular volume.
+Milrinone may be used together with catecholamines to further increase myocardial contractility while reducing systemic vascular resistance (SVR) and afterload.
+It can be useful in improving perfusion in patients who remain in compensated shock with poor peripheral perfusion but a normal central blood pressure and adequate intravascular volume.
+Milrinone is also often a useful adjunct in patients who have low cardiac output syndrome following congenital heart corrective surgeries.
+[59]

-Adverse effects of inamrinone and milrinone may include arrhythmias and thrombocytopenia.[33]
-Care must be taken when choosing to start phosphodiesterase inhibitors, because of their vasodilator effects and long half-life.
+Adverse effects of milrinone may include arrhythmias and thrombocytopenia.
+[60, 61] Care must be taken when choosing to start phosphodiesterase inhibitors because of their vasodilator effects and their long half-life.

 Milrinone